wired-maya/cinema_skylight_engine/design_notes.md

 #### Shader Hot Reload

 Shader hot reload is simple, just tie a button to the recompilation of shaders on the GPU.

+### Error Handling

+In the engine, there are two kinds of error handling.
+The core engine uses `Result<T, E>` types that propagate up through the engine, so be handled by anyone who is writing a program using the core engine.
+The abstract wrapper around the core engine handles these errors by logging them to console, simplifying the process.

+#### Logging

+Logging should be able to changed based on the level of logging desired.
+This extends to OpenGL logging and errors, as well as debug for the general engine.
+Logging should default to minimum level when building for release and maximum level when building for debug.
+A basic 3 levels could be the following:

+- Level 1: Only severe errors
+- Level 2: Errors and warnings
+- Level 3: Errors, warnings, and debug statements

 ### Other Notes